-The CWarn system makes use of its member’s latitude and longitude, taken from the member’s registered location to calculate distance from the earthquake and possible threat levels.
+The CWarn system makes use of its member’s latitude and longitude, taken from the member’s registered location to calculate the distance from the earthquake and possible threat levels.

-All possibly effected members are sent an SMS message detailing earthquake magnitude, time, date, location and threat level.
+All possibly affected members are sent an SMS message detailing earthquake magnitude, time, date, location and threat level.
 The system also allows for members to change their location should they be travelling to another location.